Khalid Bazzi: Legacy

 On the first anniversary of his death in 2007, Lebanese newspaper al-Akhbar revealed that Bazzi both took part in the cross-border operation and that he died as commander in the battle of Bint Jbeil.

-Surprisingly, Israel seemed long to have been unaware of the significant role, Bazzi played both in the abduction of the two Israeli soldiers and in the battle of Bint Jbeil and of his death in this battle.
+Israel seemed long to have been unaware of the significant role, Bazzi played both in the abduction of the two Israeli soldiers and in the battle of Bint Jbeil and of his death in this battle.
 When a captured Hezbollah fighter, who participated in the abduction operation, told his captors that he had been commissioned his tasks by "al-Hajj Qasim" (Bazzi's nom de guerre), his interrogators only responded: "which Qasim?".
 According to Robert Baer, the former CIA case officer in Lebanon, the Americans and the Israelis never knew the identities of Hezbollah's field commanders.

 Israeli newspapers did not notice his existence until six years after in was made public in Lebanon.
 In July 2013, Haaretz reported that Hezbollah "for the first time" revealed the identity of Khalid Bazzi as the commander of the abduction unit and that he was subsequently killed in the war.

 Khalid Bazzi was buried in the Martyrs’ cemetery in Bint Jbeil.
 A monument was erected in the town celebrating him and five other commanders or fighters from Bint Jbeil, who died in the 2006 war or in previous wars.
 He was survived by his wife and three children, Zaynab, Muhammad and Ali.
 His family has reportedly had to change homes 14 times in the past 18 years due to security considerations.